Behind the Scenes of Seattle Southside Scenes

 Seattle Southside Scenes Trail

 The Seattle Southside Scenes Trail provides you with a curiously wonderful guide through the art, history, and cultural scenes of Seattle Southside.
 Learn in-depth what makes these locations special with fun videos at each stop along the trail.
 Using this pass can earn you fun prizes!
 Here’s how: simply check in to a location to earn one point.
 Earn 3 points to redeem a pair of socks.
-Earn 6 points to redeem the backpack.
+Earn 6 points to redeem the tote bag.
 Now you’re ready to experience Seattle Southside!

 Art Scenes